Risks that can affect Nidec's operating results, stock price, and financial condition include the following.

 (2) Risks related to internal controls over financial reporting

 As a public company, we are subject to the requirements regarding internal controls over financial reporting under the Financial Instruments and Exchange Act of Japan, and it is essential for us to have effective internal controls, corporate compliance functions and accounting systems to manage our assets and operations.
 Designing and implementing an internal control system requires significant management, human and other resources.
 Once we identify any significant deficiencies or material weaknesses in our internal control systems, we may require additional resources and incur additional costs to remediate such deficiencies or weaknesses.
 We are continuously reviewing to strengthen the global internal control system.
 However, if management determines that our internal control over financial reporting is not effective for any period or deviates from internal control, we may be unable to timely file financial reports or such internal control may interrupt stakeholders and management’s effective decision making, and as a result, our market perception could be negatively affected.
 Depending on the severity of, and causes and other factors relating to, a material weakness in internal control over financial reporting, we could be subject to liabilities or sanctions of applicable laws and regulations.
 In addition, we could be restricted in our ability to access financial markets for capital raising.
+In fiscal 2020, NIDEC shifted to a company with an Audit and Supervisory Committee in order to further strengthen internal controls and expand sustainable corporate value.
+In addition to strengthening the supervisory function of the Board of Directors, we are working to further enhance internal control by speeding up decision-making through increased management efficiency and enhancing discussions at the Board of Directors.
+Moreover, NIDEC has established The Remuneration Committee as a voluntary advisory body to the Board of Directors, and ensures fairness, transparency, and objectivity by obtaining appropriate involvement and advice from independent outside directors with regard to executive compensation.

 4. Risks related to contingencies